 Established as a platform for open discussion, experimentation and collaboration across multiple art forms, the Collaborative Artists Company engages with artists from a variety of practices , including visual arts, dance, music, theatre, performance art, social practice, design, digital media, and the literary arts.
 We view art as a transformational practice and aim to develop and implement collaborative projects that explore the intersections between fine art disciplines while at the same time connecting with a broader interdisciplinary inquiry enabling dialogue among, science, social science, humanities and other systems of knowledge.

-The Collaborative Artists Company has four core functions:
+The Collaborative Artists Collective has four core functions:

 Our ambition is to produce work that reflects the combined ideologies, methods and values of each each contributing artist.
 Our work is process driven allowing artists to freely create without the restrictions of producing a specific Objet d'Art.
 It is through this process that new practices and forms can emerge.
 We are committed to presenting work nationally and internationally and developing links for co-productions and collaborations.